 Does the Policy Advisory Committee make policy?

-No. The role of the PAC is to ensure that existing policies are kept up-to-date and accurate and that new policies are considered, drafted and staffed as needed.
+No. The role of the PAC is to ensure that existing policies are kept up-to-date and accurate and that new policies are considered.
+The PAC does solicit new policies and guides you through the policy-making process while not unilaterally putting new policies into place.

 Am I represented on the PAC?
 By whom?